luke-henry-04/BenderModelToLaserCutSVG/README.md

 - Use the guides mednu in the UV editor to confirm that there is no distortion in angle or area.

 ### Step 2, exporting the UV data
-- Select the scripting tab and open the file '___.py'
+- Select the scripting tab and open the file 'ExportVertexNumberedUV.py'
-- Click run
+- Click run while in edit mode with the whole model selected.
-- The script should have generated a file named 'UVMap.json' in the directory containing the current .blend file.
+- The script should have generated a file named 'UVMap.json' in the directory with the current .blend file.

 ### Step 3, generating the final SVG
 - The script '___.pde' is a Processing 4 sketch.
 You can download the IDE at Processing.org